 Near the arch are the remains of the so-called Meta Sudans, a monumental fountain built in the Flavian age.
 The name "meta" derives from the conical shape that remembered a sort of column of the ancient Roman circus, while "sudans" indicated the water that gushed out of it.

 The fountain remained in use until the 5th century AD when the laying of the Colosseum Valley began to obstruct the water outflow canals.
-In 1933, during the fascist era, the ruins were then demolished to create via dei Trionfi.
+In the '30s, during the fascist era, the ruins were then demolished to create via dei Trionfi.